 Imagine how hard it is to find three roommates who agree to rent your home.

-The three-bedroom unit is the most beautiful space in the building, with 19th century fireplace mantles and hardwood floors.
+The 3-bedroom unit is the most beautiful space in the building, with huge windows, high ceilings, hardwood floors and Craftsman-style turn-of-the-century character.
 If three people are going to agree on any space, this would be a great one.
 I gave it a thumbs-up for marketability.

 Now all we needed was money.